 Only 10 to 30 per cent of the total residential supply available, is fully furnished, which significantly changes to 70-90 per cent in the case of co-living supply.
 The degree to which a flat is furnished is directly proportional to its rental value and are more preferred by the co-living players.
 The rental yield of furnished properties on an average is 3.3 per cent at the pan-Indian level.

 Wasn’t the reading helpful?
-If you are also looking for a property in Kolkata North to let it out on rent then get in touch with transventor.com for the most compatible tenant and best possible rental yield.
+If you are also looking for a property in Kolkata North to let it out on rent then get in touch with transventor.in for the most compatible tenant and best possible rental yield.